• About

 Notes

 • Soften your butter.
 Take your butter out of the refrigerator at least 1 hour before using.
+This allows you to whip more air into your butter, creating lighter and fluffier cookies.

 • Use parchment paper.
 The marshmallows may stick to your baking sheet otherwise.